CyberSecuriTim/dns-overview/README.md

 - Within DNS Manager:
   - Navigate to (name of Domain Controller VM) > Forward Lookup Zone > (name of the created domain)
-  - Right click the name of the domain and select "New Alias (CNAME)..."
+  - Right-click the name of the domain and select "New Alias (CNAME)..."
     - That is essentially what a CNAME record is (an alias for an already created A record)
       - For the CNAME record to work, the A record must be created (domain name mapped to an IPv4 address)